rogerchang1108/Expense-Tracker-App-with-Parallax-Scrolling-with-Flutter/README.md

 5. There are **Parallax Scrolling** effects on each widget of the tutorial page
     - The text moves at 1.5x moving speed of icon
-    - the button moves at 2.5x moving speed of icon
+    - The button moves at 2.5x moving speed of icon
     - Button: **"Next"** scroll to the next page, **"Done"** dismiss the tutorial

     ![component](img/4.gif)